 There are plenty of amazing things to do in Miraflores as well!

-Even if you are not here for the ceviches, Miraflores is the neighborhood you want to stay in.
+Even if you are not here for the ceviches, Miraflores is the neighborhood you want to stay in when visiting Lima.

-Here are some personal accommodation recommendations in Miraflores:
+Here are some recommendations for specific places to stay in Lima, Peru!

 Like this post?
 Don’t forget to save it on Pinterest! 🙂